Omelet Strips with Cherry Tomatoes, Bacon, and Grated Cheese

 Step 1:

-Drive chicken eggs into a deep container.
-Add a little salt (you can also add a little ground black pepper if desired).
+Crack the eggs into a deep bowl.
+Add a little salt (and a little ground black pepper too, if you like).

 Step 2:

-Next, using a whisk, beat the chicken eggs with salt until a light foam appears.
-Then put the pan on the fire, adding a piece of butter.
-As soon as the butter is melted, pour the egg mixture into the pan, cover the pan immediately and cook the omelet until ready (you do not need to turn it over and fry it on both sides).
+Whisk the eggs with the salt until lightly foamy.
+Set a skillet over the heat with a pat of butter.
+As soon as the butter melts, pour in the egg mixture, cover the pan right away, and cook the omelet until set (no need to flip it or brown both sides).

 Step 3: